z3h4/useful-commands/RoR/Models/associations.md

 ## Polymorphic Associations

-- With polymorphic associations, a model can **belong to** more than one other model, on a single association.
+- With polymorphic associations, a model can **belong to more than one other model**, on a single association.
 - For example, you might have a picture model that belongs to either an employee model or a product model.

       class Picture < ApplicationRecord